-In reflecting on his message, I can see that my experience of 30+ years of suffering with dizziness, vertigo and severe headaches after multiple childhood concussions and constrictive orthodontics is the “pile of mud” that I have been given.
-And all that I have learned from my experience to create the Bell Method™ is the beautiful lotus flower that has grown from that pile of nasty mud and I have developed resilience.
+In my experience of 30+ years of suffering with dizziness, vertigo and severe headaches, I have learned from my experience to create the Bell Method™ and I have developed resilience.

-Due to my own desperation to feel better and to create a life for myself, I have eagerly studied the most advanced evidence-based Vestibular Rehabilitation strategies and holistic self-care strategies from around the globe.
+Due to my own desperation to feel better and to create a life for myself, I have eagerly studied the most advanced evidence-based Vestibular Rehabilitation strategies and self-care strategies from around the globe.
 I have personally faced and overcome the mental health overlay of confusion, nervousness, despair, hopelessness and suicidal ideation that is often a sequelae of chronic problems with dizziness or vertigo.